Dr Louise J. Slater

 2014-2015: Lecturer in Physical Geography, Queen Mary University of London

-2015: Early Career Researcher Grant, British Society for Geomorphology for a project titled ‘To what extent have changes in river channel capacity contributed to flood hazard trends in England and Wales?’
+2015: Early Career Researcher Grant, British Society for Geomorphology, ‘To what extent have changes in river channel capacity contributed to flood hazard trends in England and Wales?’

-My research focusses on understanding and predicting changes in fluvial systems and extreme weather events in the context of contemporary shifts in climate change, agricultural practices and urbanization.
-My approach is strongly statistical and computational; I use a combination of geomorphic, hydrologic, climatic, and land cover information to disentangle the different drivers of fluvial change across a variety of climates and land use types.
-Using the most recent global climate model inputs I also develop probabilistic climate and streamflow forecasts over seasonal to decadal timescales to assess how fluvial systems may change.
-I have a keen interest in data science and in developing new, interdisciplinary methods for understanding and projecting fluvial and hydro-climatic change, particularly in relation to floods and droughts.
+My research focuses on understanding and predicting changes in floods and fluvial systems in the context of contemporary shifts in climate, agricultural practices and urbanisation.
+My approach is statistical and computational; I use a combination of climatic and land cover information to disentangle the different drivers of flooding and fluvial change across a variety of climates and land use types.
+Using Earth Observation and ensemble Global Climate Model outputs I also develop probabilistic streamflow forecasts over a range of timescales to assess how floods and fluvial systems may change over time.
+I have a keen interest in data science and in developing new, interdisciplinary methods for understanding and projecting fluvial and hydro-climatic change.

 Prior to working at Loughborough University, I specialised in fluvial geomorphology at the Ecole Normale Supérieure in France and received my PhD in Earth and Environmental Sciences from the University of St Andrews in 2014.
 I lectured in Physical Geography at Queen Mary University of London for one year before conducting an 18-month postdoctoral scholarship in the field of hydro-climatology and data science at the IIHR-Hydroscience and Engineering, University of Iowa.

 My teaching examines floods, river dynamics and fluvial morphology.
 My approach is principally data-driven with a focus on data science and new computational methods.